raj-gun/NonSysID/paper/paper.md

 \autoref{fig:narx_eg_a_io} and \autoref{fig:narx_eg_b_io} depict the training and testing data alongside the model-simulated output for the inputs (a) and (b), respectively.
 The term `testing data` is used to refer to data not explicitly included during training, as the model is already validated through leave-one-out cross-validation during the identification/training process.

-\autoref{tbl:inpt_a_param} and \autoref{tbl:inpt_b_param} present the identified terms and parameter values of the corresponding NARX models under inputs (a) and (b), respectively.
-These tables also include the mean squared PRESS error and the ERR metrics for each term.
-The values of these metrics depend on the order in which the terms were added to the model during the forward selection procedure.
-The mean squared PRESS error reflects the predicted cross-validation error after the term is added to the model.
-Sorting \autoref{tbl:inpt_a_param} and \autoref{tbl:inpt_b_param} in descending order of the mean squared PRESS error reveals the sequence of the terms added.
-The ERR represents the proportion of the actual output variance explained by each corresponding term.
+\autoref{tbl:inpt_a_param} and \autoref{tbl:inpt_b_param} list the identified terms and parameter values of the NARX models for inputs (a) and (b), along with the mean squared PRESS error and ERR for each term.
+These metrics reflect the order of term inclusion during forward selection.
+The PRESS error estimates the predicted cross-validation error at each step, while sorting the tables by PRESS error reveals the selection sequence.
+ERR indicates the variance in output explained by each term.

 ![**Model identification results under input (a)**.
 The model simulation output $\hat{y}(t)$ is shown against the actual output $y(t)$ of the system given in \autoref{eq:NARX_eg}.
 Only the first 60 samples are used for identifying/training the model using $\text{iOFR}_{S}$ in the `NonSysId` package.
 The error variance in this case is $1.6018e^{-25}$.\label{fig:narx_eg_a_io}](Figures/ex_dc_motor_a_60.svg){width="80%"}